 The Board of Pensions is a nonprofit agency of the Presbyterian Church (U.S.A.), the largest Presbyterian denomination in the United States.
 We administer benefits for PC(USA) congregations, mid councils, and agencies as well as affiliated employers.
 We also provide assistance programs and educational opportunities.
-The investments we manage exceed $9.5 billion.

 Interested in joining the Board of Pensions?
 We regularly seek new talent in a variety of skill areas.